Alfresco/Aikau/tutorial/chapters/Tutorial3.md

 This may look a little complicated at first, but it is just a structure of nested widgets, and once we have this right we can reuse it anywhere in our application without having to duplicate the code again.

 ### Step 3.
 Reference the composite widget
-We can now replace the section of model that we’ve copied with our new composite widget, e.g:
+We can now replace the section of model that we’ve copied with our new composite widget.
+Depending upon how you've previously edited the mode, the composite widget should replace the widget with the id "HEADER_BAR" that you should find at around line 18.
+After editing that section of the file should look something like this:

 ```JAVASCRIPT
 widgets: [